Jiao Guobiao

 Jiao Guobiao (焦国标 (焦國標, jiāo guó biāo); born 1963 in Qi County, Kaifeng, Henan) is a Chinese dissident who was formerly an associate professor at Peking University's College of Journalism and Communications until he was dismissed.
 A prominent journalist at Chinese Cultural Newspaper from 1996 to 2001, he has published widely on issues of journalism in China.
 Following the appearance online of his March 2004 essay condemning the Chinese government's Central Propaganda Department (Denouncing the Central Propaganda Department) and his continued efforts to promote freedom of the press and human rights in China, he was suspended from his teaching duties.

 Jiao has received media coverage in The New York Times and The Washington Post and has given interviews to the BBC, Voice of America, the French International News Network, and Radio Free Asia.
 During his fellowship, he explored historical and contemporary perspectives on the Chinese media, and analyzed the impact of the Internet in China.
 He wrote a series of articles on the challenges and prospects for the media in China, for eventual publication as a book.

-He was a National Endowment for Democracy Reagan-Fascell fellow from 2004-2005.